yonghah/streetscape/README.md

 Streetscape helps to sample google street views in a city.
 You can get Google street views in a city by place name, bounding box, center and radius, and so on.

 Streetscape first creates observation points; then, it gets google street views from each points.
 Observation points are generated using [osmnx](https://github.com/gboeing/osmnx). osmnx imports street segments from osm database by setting the geographical boundary by place name, bounding box, and center-and-radius.
 From the imported street segments, Streetscape creates observation points by selecting midpoints of each street segment.
-Streetscape collects a specified number (pic_per_obs) of google street views from each observation point.
+Streetscape collects a specified number (pic_per_obs) of google street views from each observation point and save them to local storage.

 ### Set up